wavey-ai/hush/README.md

 server and if that is not possible the implementation is restricted to run locally.

-_**hush**_ uses 8-bit grayscale images, not audio.
+_**hush**_ uses quantized 8-bit grayscale images, not audio.

-As well as helping to prevent leakage of identifiable information, this approach simplifies voice activity detection, caching, storage / retrieval and bandwidth considerations by removing audio signal processing and large audio payloads from the pipeline.
+As well as helping to prevent leakage of identifiable information, this approach simplifies voice activity detection, caching, storage / retrieval and bandwidth considerations by removing audio signal processing and audio payloads from the pipeline.

 For more background on how mel spectrograms are generated and used, see [wavey-ai/mel-spec](https://github.com/wavey-ai/mel-spec.git)